If you're a breastfeeding Mom or have nursed before, you will most likely relate to this:

 Organic Comfrey: Softens and strengthens chapped and sore nipples.
 Particularly soothing to sensitive nipples and rapidly heals fissures.

 Organic Plantain Leaf: A favorite with herbalists, plantain has long been considered to be a useful remedy for wounds, cuts and inflamed skin.
-Has antiseptic properties and can be used stop bleeding, reduce pain and prevent wound infections.
+Has antiseptic properties and can be used to stop bleeding, reduce pain and prevent wound infections.

 Candelilla Wax: This vegan wax made from the candelilla plant helps provide gloss and lubricity to our non-toxic nipple butter.
 This unique wax helps our formula easily glide onto already sensitive, tender nipples.